-The GIS tool is written for ArcGIS 10.5 and Python 2.7 software versions.
+The GIS tool was written for ArcGIS 10.5 and Python 2.7 software versions, and was upgraded to ArcGIS Pro and Python 3 in 2022.
 Earlier or later versions of ArcGIS or Python are likely to generate significant errors and are not supported.
-Plans are underway to update the GIS tool to ArcGIS Pro and Python 3.